Appendix B

 Boolean has exactly the two values true and false.

 A Char is a single Unicode code point.
 A character constant may be written as a literal character, as one of the named characters of Section 2.2, or as a decimal code point after #, so that #65 denotes the same character as #A. A String is a finite sequence of characters; its length is the number of characters, it iterates character by character (Section 2.8), and char_at and chars address it by character position.
 The encoding of a string is exposed only through to_bytes, which yields the UTF-8 bytes of the string as integers in the range \([0, 255]\), on every platform; the internal representation by which a host stores a string, and the relation between a character index and any underlying code-unit index, are host-defined and not observable except through to_bytes.
-There are no escape sequences in string literals (Section 2.2); a control character is written with its character constant or obtained from the standard environment.
+A double-quoted string literal interprets the standard backslash escapes (Section 2.2)—so "\n" is a newline and \u{h} a code point— while a single-quoted literal is raw; a control character may also be written with its character constant or obtained from the standard environment.

 TypeGuaranteed by the DefinitionHost-defined